superbignut/Fluid-Engine/README.md

             IndexContainterType _rowPtr;
         }
 + ### ASYNC
-    A simplified version of [std::async][3] is wrappered by using std::thread and std::future.
-Later ,the use of 'new' and 'delete' will be changed to morden c++ syntax.
+    This is a simplified version of [std::async][3] is wrappered by using std::thread and std::future.
+The code concise below has a lot of modern c++ syntax, which is worth learning, alought the more convenient way is to use std::async.

         template <typename TASK_T>
         inline void schedule(TASK_T &&fcn)